dmorgorg/scs/src/posts/2025-06-09-Aragon-III.md

   src="/images/2025/06/2025-06-10-131257.jpg"
 />

-<p>Three light tourers (one pannier each!) passed me on ebikes, complaining about the detours.
-I stopped for a chat when they paused under the shade of a tree; they were from the Netherlands.
+<p>While on the second detour, three light tourers (one pannier each!) passed me on ebikes, complaining about the detours.
+I stopped for a chat when they rested under the shade of a tree; they were from the Netherlands.
 And had come from Turuel today (that had been a separate day for me!).
 But they (about my age, I suspect) were on ebikes so the uphill from Turuel probably hadn't been as taxing. </p>

 <p>Tunnels offered refreshingly cool air, even if they often involved riding blind, trusting that there was no obstacle lurking between lit up sections of the tunnel.</p>
 <Img